jbuehl/ha/README.md

     - setState(value)

-##### Cycle, Sequence, and HAScene
+##### Cycle, Sequence, SensorGroup, and ControlGroup
-Used to define aggregations of Controls that can be set collectively.
+Used to define aggregations of Sensors that can be managed collectively.

 ##### Collection
 Defines an ordered list of Resources.